eleith/emailjs/Readme.md

         headers     // object containing header=>value pairs for inclusion in this attachment's header related     // an array of attachments that you want to be related to the parent attachment }

+## new SMTP.SMTPConnection(options)

+	// options is an object with the following keys options =
+	{
+		user 		// username for logging into smtp password // password for logging into smtp host		// smtp host
+		port		// smtp port (if null a standard port number will be used) ssl		// boolean or object {key, ca, cert} (if true or object, ssl connection will be made) tls		// boolean or object (if true or object, starttls will be initiated) timeout	// max number of milliseconds to wait for smtp responses (defaults to 5000) domain	// domain to greet smtp with (defaults to os.hostname) authentication // array of preferred authentication methods ('PLAIN', 'LOGIN', 'CRAM-MD5', 'XOAUTH2') logger // override the built-in logger (useful for e.g. Azure Function Apps, where console.log doesn't work) }

+## SMTP.SMTPConnection#authentication

+associative array of currently supported SMTP authentication mechanisms

 ## Authors